jocarise/stori_challenge/README.md

 	For details on where to obtain these environment variables or their functions, refer to:
-	* ./challenge/arquitecture/envs.md
+	* ./challenge/doc/envs.md

 4. Run docker services:
  ``docker compose build && docker compose up -d``

 5. Go to http://localhost:3000 in you browser

-Be aware of the ports that are being foward from the docker containes
+	Be aware of the ports that are being forwarded from the docker containers:
 	- PORT = 3000 // Client
 	* PORT = 4000 // User Service
 	+ PORT = 4500 // Newsletter Service